Lessons in Quality:

 Reach out:

 P.S.
-The problem wasn’t the pilots.
+The problem was not the pilots.
 The problem was the design.

 “Every business operates perfect according to its design.
 If you don’t like the results, the design is the place to look.”